splunk/splunk-jenkins-otel/README.md

 ## OTEL collector is setup.
 I've installed the Jenkins OTEL plug using the Jenkins Plugin Manager.
 How do I configure the Jenkins OTEL plugin?
 - Add your OTEL Collector Instance's IP and the appropriate port to the `OTLP GRPC ENDPOINT` field in Manage Jenkins > Configure System.
     - Default port: `4317`
+        - Note: In this example we will use the default port for jenkins data specifically.
+If you are sending other otlp data to port `4317` open another port for jenkins and change the port for `otlp/jenkins` in the receiver config.
         - If needed verify open ports on the opentelemetry collector instance:
             ```
             # sudo netstat -tulpn | grep LISTEN